posthtml/posthtml-w3c/README.md

 # W3C HTML Validation for PostHTML

-Checks if HTML is valid to W3C standards using the [W3C Validator Service](https://validator.w3.org/)
+Checks if HTML is valid to W3C standards using the [W3C Validation Service](https://validator.w3.org/)

 ## Install